David Alan Carter's

 Global Trader vs. SPY

 Now, individual years can vary - sometimes dramatically.
-And full disclosure: of the last 15 full years (2008 to 2022), the strategy underperformed the benchmark almost half the time: 6 years to be exact.
-And yet still managed a 4-fold improvement in Total Returns.
+And full disclosure: of the last 17 full years (2008 to 2024), the strategy underperformed the benchmark almost half the time: 8 years to be exact.
+And yet still managed a significant improvement in Total Returns.

 How can that be?
 The average winning period has been higher than the average losing period, and those winners add up.

-In sum, over the long term, Global Trader delivers international diversification without compromising performance.
+In sum, over the long term, Global Trader delivers international diversification without compromising long-term performance.

 Strategy Assets